-Full lesson plan for educators: Develop Community Norms
+Full lesson plan for educators: Set the Tone for the Majlis

 Before engaging in a conversation or Majlis-style debate about a complex global challenge, it is helpful for participants to first consider their own worldview or perspective about the issue.
 In the Map Your Worldview Systems Thinking activity below, participants work individually to construct and reflect on a systems map for a complex challenge according to their worldview.

 One way to prepare for your Majlis interaction is to think about what makes for good and bad communication.
 Watch the video and note the skills you need to engage with others about your topic.

 Now create a KWL chart to brainstorm what you and your peers already know about the topic you chose upon entering the Majlis, what you want to learn, and then return to it during the REFLECT phase to note what you learned.

 - It should have three columns; the first column heading is K (What we know), the second column heading is W (What we want to learn), the third column heading is L (What we learned).